rajabatra/cmc-csci143/topic_11_indexes_advanced/README.md

 1. Recall that the `%` in a `LIKE`/`ILIKE` clause is a wildcard character that matches any string, much like the glob `*` in the shell.

-1. Neither btree nor hash index cannot speed up this query.
+1. Btree indexes cannot speed up this query.

-1. If we only had a single wildcard, then we could use a btree index.
+1. If we only had a single wildcard at the end of the query, then we could use a btree index.
    For example, the following condition:
    ```